swilgosz/hanamimastery/data/episodes/44-github-integration.md

 This is pretty promising.
 However, because You may have a lot of files in the repository, returning all the content of files in the same request would be hilarious.

-This is why, only minimal set of data is returned here, and to download the content of the file itself, we need to do it via the separate request.
+This is why, only a minimal set of data is returned here, and to download the content of the file itself, we need to do it via a separate request.

-#### Fetching Content
+### Fetching Content

-To fetch the actual file content, I will need the file path from the GitHub repository.
+[🎬 30] To fetch the actual file content, I will need the file path from the GitHub repository.
 Then I'll use the `contents` method for the `Octokit` client to read the given file.

 It needs my repository name, file path, and some more strict pointer to the exact file reference because as you know, GitHub stores all versions of all your files.

 ```ruby
 # slices/main/integrations/github.rb